akka/akka/akka-docs/rst/java/remoting-artery.rst

 Routers with Remote Destinations
 --------------------------------

-It is absolutely feasible to combine remoting with :ref:`routing-scala`.
+It is absolutely feasible to combine remoting with :ref:`routing-java`.

 A pool of remote deployed routees can be configured as: